Welcome to today's edition of the Rush 24-7 podcast.

 Prosecutors provided scant evidence directly linking the defendants to the vote buying.

-State uh records show that tens of thousands of dollars were transferred from the county Democrats to the committeen days before the election, party leaders said the money was for legit expenses, including rides to the polls for people without cars.
+State records show that tens of thousands of dollars were transferred from the county Democrats to the committeemen days before the election.

-Uh it's that position of Democratic Party that proved to be his undoing.
+It's that position of Democratic Party that proved to be his undoing.

-So bring on the culture of corruption, Democrats.
+So bring on the culture corruption, Democrats.

 Go ahead and bring it on.

-Here's a vote and and by the way, vote fraud, yeah, Democrats have been charging that since 2000.
+Yeah, Democrats have been charging that since 2000.

-One of them local leader of the Democratic Party in East St. Louis, Illinois.
+Here's four guys sent to the big house, one of them, local leader of the Democratic Party in East St. Louis, Illinois.

 Carrie in San Diego, welcome to the program.